 10. Dealers will try and rip you off

 There was a time when car dealers were rightly held in such low esteem by the public they were right down there with real estate agents and politicians.
 Fortunately, the days of salesmen wearing sky blue or yellow suits with huge lapels and smoking a huge cigar are now consigned to history.
 Franchise dealerships are now much more professional operations and some of the sharp practices of the past are now rightly frowned upon.

 Even so, most people don’t go to buy a car very often, and the classic 1970s car salesman stereotype is still very much alive in the minds of many car buyers.
 Ok.
 There are still some independent used car lots that might be run by guys like those, but if you’re shopping at a Ford, Chevy, Buick, or other large franchise dealership you need to forget about coming into that sort of salesperson.

 11. Tell the salesperson you’ve seen one cheaper somewhere else

-This was garbage in before the internet arrived, but now you can be pretty sure that the dealership and its sales team will have an almost forensic knowledge of what offers are available in the local and wider areas.
+This was garbage and there were car buying myths before the internet arrived, but now you can be pretty sure that the dealership and its sales team will have an almost forensic knowledge of what offers are available in the local and wider areas.
 You might be doing a lot of research in the days and weeks leading up to making your move to buy a new vehicle, but let’s face it, this is their job.

 Dealers all pay the same for their new cars from the manufacturer, so a Ford dealer in Iowa will have the same money in a new Ford Mustang as another Ford dealer in California, Texas or anywhere else in the US for that matter.